 What is an IFSC Code?

-The first four alphabets represents the name of the bank, next character is 0 and then is the branch code, as mentioned below in the sample cheque leaf.
+The first four alphabets represent the name of the bank, next character is 0 and then is the branch code, as mentioned below in the sample cheque leaf.

 This code is used in case of online transfers such as Real Time Gross Settlement (RTGS), National Electronic Fund Transfer (NEFT) and Centralised Funds Management System (CFMS).